-(6) In this Article 'Malay reservation' means land reserved for alienation to Malays or to natives of the State in which it lies; and 'Malay' includes any person who, under the law of the State in which he is resident, is treated as a Malay for the purposes of the reservation of land.

-(7) Subject to Article 161A, this Article shall have effect notwithstanding any other provision) no land shall be retained or declared as a Malay reservation except as provided by this Article and Article 90.
+- 6. In this Article "Malay reservation" means land reserved for alienation to Malays or to natives of the State in which it lies; and "Malay" includes any person who, under the law of the State in which he is resident, is treated as a Malay for the purposes of the reservation of land. - 7.
+Subject to Article 161A, this Article shall have effect notwithstanding any other provision of this Constitution; but (without prejudice to any such other provision) no land shall be retained or declared as a Malay reservation except as provided by this Article and Article 90. - 8.
+The provisions of this Article shall apply to the Federal Territories of Kuala Lumpur and Putrajaya in the like manner that they apply to a State, save that Clause (1) in its application to the Federal Territories of Kuala Lumpur and Putrajaya shall be modified to read that any land or the Federal Territory of Putrajaya which immediately before Merdeka Day was a Malay reservation in accordance with the existing law may continue as a Malay reservation in accordance with that law until otherwise provided by an Act of Parliament passed by a majority of the total number of members of each House of Parliament and by the votes of not less than two-thirds of the members present and voting in each House.

-90. Special provisions relating to customary land in Negeri Sembilan and Malacca, and Malay holdings in Trengganu.
+90. Special provisions relating to customary land in Negeri Sembilan and Malacca, and Malay holdings in Terengganu

-(1) Nothing in this Constitution shall affect the validity of any restrictions imposed by law on the transfer or lease of customary land in the State of Negri Sembilan or the State of Malacca, or of any interest in such land.

-(2) Notwithstanding anything in this Constitution, the existing law in the State of Trengganu with respect to Malay holdings shall continue in force until otherwise provided by an Enactment of the Legislature of that State passed and approved as described in Clause (1) of Article 89.

-(3) Any such Enactment of the Legislature of the State of Trenganu may make provision for Malay reservation corresponding with the existing law in force in any other State of a Ruler; and in that event the said Article 89 shall have effect in relation to Trengganu subject to the following modifications, that is to say

-- (a) in Clause (1), for the reference to land which immediately before Merdeka Day was a Malay reservation in accordance with the existing law, there shall be substituted a reference to land which, immediately before the passing of the said Enactment, was a Malay holding; and - (b) subject as aforesaid, any reference to the existing law shall be construed as a reference to the said Enactment.
+- 1. Nothing in this Constitution shall affect the validity of any restrictions imposed by law on the transfer or lease of customary land in the State of Negeri Sembilan or the State of Malacca, or of any interest in such land. - 1A.
+For the purpose of Clause (1) - a. "transfer" includes any charge, transmission or vesting, or creation of any lien or trust, or entry of any caveat, or any other form of dealing or disposal of whatever description or nature; and - b. "lease" includes any tenancy of whatever form or duration. - 2.
+Notwithstanding anything in this Constitution, the existing law in the State of Terengganu with respect to Malay holdings shall continue in force until otherwise provided by an Enactment of the Legislature of that State passed and approved as described in Clause (1) of Article 89. - 3.
+Any such Enactment of the Legislature of the State of Terengganu may make provision for Malay reservations corresponding with the existing law in force in any other State of a Ruler; and in that event the said Article 89 shall have effect in relation to Terengganu subject to the following modifications, that is to say: - a. in Clause (1), for the reference to land which immediately before Merdeka Day was a Malay reservation in accordance with the existing law, there shall be substituted a reference to land which, immediately before the passing of the said Enactment, was a Malay holding; and - b. subject as aforesaid, any reference to the existing law shall be construed as a reference to the said Enactment.

-91. The National Land Council.
+91. National Land Council